dotzenith/kolorz/README.md

 ### ❖ Information

-  kolorz is a simple, fast, and extensible python library to facilitate printing colors to the terminals that support true color
+  kolorz is a simple, fast, and extensible python library to facilitate printing colors to terminals that support true color

   <img src=".assets/kolorz.png" alt="kolorz">